 \section{Conclusion}

 In this paper we consider a model of dynamic random utility that allows for an agent's preference to depend on their history of choice.
 We axiomatically analyze this model and provide the first characterization of dynamic random utility in terms of a finite set of linear inequalities.
-This allows us to extend recent techniques for hypothesis testing static random utility models to our setting.
-We then show how an analyst may identify certain behavioral parameters from dynamic choice data and use these parameters to predict the impact of habit formation on market level choice frequencies.
+Using this axiomatization, we are able to develop a finite existential linear program that characterizes consumption dependent random utility on an arbitrary domain.
+This linear program can be tested with real data using the techniques of \citet{fang2023inference}.

 A key distinction important to our analysis is that between \textit{history dependence}, the statistical dependence of today's choice on yesterday's choice, state dependence, the dependence of today's utility on a dynamically evolving \textit{exogenous} state, and consumption dependence, the dependence of today's preference on yesterday's choice.
 Although we follow the language of \citet{frick2019dynamic}, the distinction between history dependence and consumption dependence shows up in \citet{heckman1978simple} and \citet{heckman1981heterogeneity}.
 Under the assumption of preference maximization, we find that there are types of history dependence that cannot arise even in the presence of consumption and state dependence.
 Behaviors such as the mere-exposure effect are ruled out by our complete monotonicity axiom, which is an extension of the classic static random utility axiom to a dynamic environment.\footnote{Notably, the mere-exposure effect is also ruled out by the dynamic random expected utility model of \citet{frick2019dynamic}.
 Our finding implies that the mere-exposure effect is not only ruled out by dynamic random \textit{expected} utility, but more generally by dynamic random utility.} Additionally, marginality rules out the statistical dependence of today's choice on an agent's future menus.
 The marginality axiom is independent of our assumption of preference maximization.
 This means that data generated by a consumption and state dependent but ``irrational" process will still satisfy marginality.
 In the context of dynamic choice, this means that, if failures of marginality are observed, they arise due to \textit{dynamic sophistication}, the ability of an agent to take into account the impact of their choice today on their utility in future periods.